kyma-project/kyma/docs/overview/02-main-areas/ui/console-ui.md

 type: Overview
 ---

-Console UI is a web-based administrative UI for Kyma.
-It uses the Luigi framework to allow you to seamlessly extend the UI content with custom micro frontends.
+The Console is a web-based administrative UI for Kyma.
+It uses the [Luigi](https://github.com/SAP/luigi) framework to allow you to seamlessly extend the UI content with custom micro frontends.
 The Console has a dedicated Console Backend Service which provides a tailor-made API for each view of the Console UI.

 Use the following CRs to modify the Console UI:
 - The MicroFrontend custom resource allows you to plug in micro frontends for a specific Namespace.